 - National Institute for Health and Care Excellence (2005).
 Obsessive compulsive disorder and body dysmorphic disorder: treatment.
 Retrieved from: https://www.nice.org.uk/guidance/cg31/resources/obsessivecompulsive-disorder-and-body-dysmorphic-disorder-treatment-pdf-975381519301

 - Darnley, S., Forrester, E., Heyman, I., Stobie, B., Salkovskis, P, Veale, D. (2019).
 CBT Checklist for OCD.
 Retrieved from: https://www.ocdaction.org.uk/support-info/have-i-had-cbt-my-ocd

 About this article

 This article was written by Dr Matthew Whalley and Dr Hardeep Kaur, both clinical psychologists.
-It was reviewed by Dr Hardeep Kaur and Dr Matthew Whalley on 2019-09-12.
-Last review 2020-08-05.
+It was last reviewed on 2021/12/08.